Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Introduction

-Polydispersity, the presence of particles with varying sizes, introduces an additional collision-enhancing mechanism.
-Particles of different sizes interact differently with turbulent structures, leading to decorrelated trajectories and increased relative velocities between them.
-Also, differently-sized particles tend to cluster in different regions of the domain, meaning that inter-species preferential concentration is reduced.
-While this mechanism has been studied numerically in two-dimensional turbulence (e.g., Ref.~\citenum{jamesEnhancedDropletCollision2017}) and three-dimensional turbulence at low Reynolds numbers (e.g., Refs.~\citenum{nairEffectGravityParticle2023,zhouModellingTurbulentCollision2001}), comprehensive three-dimensional analyses at high Reynolds numbers remain limited due to computational constraints.
+Polydispersity, the presence of particles with varying sizes, introduces an additional mechanism affecting collisions.
+Because particles of different sizes interact differently with turbulent structures, their trajectories decorrelate, leading to increased relative velocities.
+At the same time, differently sized particles tend to cluster in different regions of the domain, thereby reducing inter-species preferential concentration.
 From a phenomenological standpoint, polydispersity merits investigation since cloud droplets are inherently size-distributed in nature.
-The present work addresses this data gap by providing a detailed investigation of polydisperse collision dynamics in high Reynolds number turbulence.
+While this mechanism has been studied numerically in two-dimensional turbulence (e.g., Ref.~\cite{jamesEnhancedDropletCollision2017}) and three-dimensional turbulence at low Reynolds numbers (e.g., Refs.~\cite{nairEffectGravityParticle2023,zhouModellingTurbulentCollision2001}), comprehensive three-dimensional analyses at high Reynolds numbers remain limited due to computational constraints.
+In the present work, we extend these efforts by conducting a detailed investigation of polydisperse collision dynamics in three-dimensional turbulence at high Reynolds number.